-When you buy or sell a car, the state you live in often regulate loan/bill of sale combinations because some sellers or lenders may abuse the practices described above.
+When you buy or sell a car, the state you live in may regulate loan/bill of sale combinations because some sellers or lenders may abuse them.

-For example, some sellers may use auto loan/bill of sale combinations to sell cars that have been damaged in accidents or that have mechanical defects.
+For example, some sellers may use auto loan/bill of sale combinations to sell cars that have a salvage title or that have mechanical defects.
 Some lenders may use loan/bill of sale combinations for a loan refinance without the borrower's knowledge or consent.
-If you're considering entering into a loan/bill of sale agreement, it's important to understand your state's laws and regulations surrounding this type of agreement.
+If you're considering entering into a loan/bill of sale agreement, it's important to research your state's laws and regulations surrounding this type of contract.

 It's a good idea to consult with an attorney and get all relevant legal information before entering into any loan/bill of sale agreement, just to be sure that your rights are protected.